-- (f) Where tree relocation or replacement is not feasible either within the woodland area or elsewhere on the property where the activity is to be conducted, the relocation or replacement may be made at another location within the city approved by\the city forester.-Where tree relocation or replacement is not feasible within the woodland area, the relocation or replacement plantings may be placed elsewhere on the project property. - (g) Where tree relocation or replacement is not feasible within the woodland area, or on the property where the activity is to be conducted, or on other property within the city approved by the city forester, the permit grantee shall pay into the city tree fund monies for tree replacement in a per tree amount representing the current market value for the tree replacement that would otherwise be required as approved by the Planning Commission.
+- (ef) Where tree relocation or replacement is not feasible within the woodland area, the relocation or replacement may be elsewhere on the property where the proposed activity is to be conducted. - (fg) Where tree relocation or replacement is not feasible either within the woodland area or elsewhere on the property where the activity is to be conducted, the relocation or replacement may be made at another location within the city approved by the city ferester.
+Where tree relocation or replacement is not feasible within the woodland area, the relocation or replacement plantings may be placed elsewhere on the project property. - (gh) Where tree relocation or replacement is not feasible within the woodland area, or on the project property where the activity is to be conducted, or on other property within the city approved by the city forester, the permit grantee shall pay into the city tree fund monies for tree replacement in a per tree amount representing the current market value for the tree replacement would otherwise be required as approved by the Planning Commission.
 The city tree account fund shall be utilized for the planting of trees purpose of woodland creation and enhancement, installation of aesthetic landscape vegetation, provision of care and maintenance for public trees and provision and maintenance of specialized tree care equipment.
 Tree Fund plantings shall take place on public city property or within right-of-ways with approval of the agency of jurisdiction.
-Relocation or replacement plantings may be considered on private property provided that the owner grants a permanent conservation easement and the location is approved by the Planning Commission. - (h) Wherever practical, and where replacements are installed in a currently non-regulated woodland area or city property, replacement trees shall be placed in a conservation or landscape easement to be granted to the City.
-Such easement shall be in a form acceptable to the City Attorney and provide for the perpetual preservation of the replacement trees and related vegetation.
+Relocation or replacement plantings may be considered on private property provided that the owner grants a permanent conservation easement and the location is approved by the Planning Commission.

+(i)Where replacements are installed in a currently non-regulated woodland area on the project property, appropriate provision shall be made to guarantee that the replacement trees shall be preserved as planted, such as through a conservation or landscape easement to be granted to the City.
+Such easement or other provision shall be in a form acceptable to the City Attorney and provide for the perpetual preservation of the replacement trees and related vegetation.